-Metals included a fragment that is possibly a lead fishing sinker and additional fragments displaying corrosion.
-A brick fragment, Herty cup sherds, and whiteware sherds were also found.
-Curved, solarized, and amber molded seam glass fragments containing interior bubbles were found.
-Herty cup sherds and both types of ceramic sherds found at the site were considered diagnostic artifacts.
-Evidence of Archaic, Woodland, and post-contact habitation is present at Granit Point.
 8FR00819 No Name Site 8FR00819 was previously designated as a possible midden area in 1988 but never subject to formal study.
 PaleoWest found that 2 out of 9 shovel tests contained deposits of cultural artifacts.
 Ceramic sherds were determined to be precontact but not classified further due to surface erosion.
 8FR00897 The Metcalf Beach Site Site 8FR00897 was first recorded during a Florida Master Site File survey in 2000 which involved limited archaeological excavation.
 PaleoWest efforts involved 43 shovel tests yielding a total of 128 artifacts.
 Artifacts included precontact ceramic fragments, ground stone artifacts, lithic debitage, faunal remains, and worked shell.
 Some ceramics were unidentifiable, but those that were included precontact Deptford Check Stamped, Deptford Linear Check Stamped, Wakulla Check Stamped, Carrabelle Punctuate, and Weeden Island Plain types.
 Unidentified specimens included possible Fort Walton period specimens and two whole ceramic bases.
 The ground stone artifact, which was found fragmented, was identified as a gorget with a drill hole.
 Faunal remains consisted of two vertebrae of unknown origin.
 Worked oyster shells uncovered at the site exhibit drill holes.
 8FR00909 Turkey Tracks Site 8FR00909 was first cataloged in 2001.
 Previous examinations uncovered a sand-tempered plain sherd and a chert flake.
 PaleoWest revisited the site and conducted five tests that yielded no cultural material.
 8FR00910 Eye Patch Site 8FR00910 was previously recorded in 2001.
 The 2001 examination revealed a midden containing 46 ceramic sherds and 3 chert flakes.
 Wakulla Check Stamped, Carrabelle Incised, and Tucker Ridge Pinched sherds were identified as diagnostic artifacts.
 Six out of seven PaleoWest tests in the area yielded cultural material.
 Eighty-two artifacts were unearthed, including pre- and post-contact ceramics, lithic debitage, and faunal remains.
 Deptford Simple Stamped, Weeden Island Incised, Weeden Island Plain, Wakulla Check Stamped, Swift Creek Complicated Stamped, unidentified incised, unidentified stamped, and unidentified plain precontact ceramics were found.
 Forty-two of these artifacts exhibited indeterminate surface treatments.
 Post-contact ceramics included Herty cup sherds and faunal remains included turtle carapace or plastron fragments.

 Diagnostic artifacts included Deptford Simple Stamped, Weeden Island Incised, Weeden Island Plain, Wakulla Check Stamped, Swift Creek Complicated Stamped, and Herty cup sherds.
 8FR00911 Bear Bluff Landing Site 8FR00911 was previously described as the location of a midden comprised primarily of clam shells.
-PaleoWest's re-examination of the site could not be completed due to the presence of standing water.
+Re-examination of the site could not be completed due to the presence of standing water.
 8FR00912 Bear Bluff North 8FR00912 was previously recorded in 2001.
 A smaller artifact scatter of 16 precontact ceramic sherds was found at the time.
-PaleoWest's reexamination of the site involved six tests.
+Re-examination of the site involved six tests.
 One unidentified ceramic artifact was found.
 Small size and lack of features hampered diagnostic efforts.
 8FR00913 Sandy Hill Previously recorded in 2001, three chert flakes were found in the survey area.
-PaleoWest's re-examination of the site yielded two solarized glass shards and one whiteware ceramic sherd.
+Re-examination of the site yielded two solarized glass shards and one whiteware ceramic sherd.
 All three artifacts date from the twentieth century.
 8FR01447 St. Teresa Bluffs 1 Site 8FR01447 was newly recorded by PaleoWest who identified 22 artifacts, all of which were twentieth-century Herty cup sherds.
 8FR01448 St. Teresa Bluffs 2 Another newly recorded site, PaleoWest unearthed 24 artifacts via 11 positive shovel tests.
 Along with two fragments of lithic debitage, Deptford Check Stamped, Wakulla Check Stamped, unidentified check stamped, and unidentified plain precontact ceramics were found.
-As diagnostic artifacts, Deptford Check Stamped and Wakulla Check Stamped specimens indicated habitation during the Woodland cultural period.
+As diagnostic artifacts, Deptford Check Stamped and Wakulla Check Stamped specimens indicate habitation during the Woodland cultural period.
 8FR01449 St. Teresa Bluffs 3 Site 8FR01449 was also newly recorded by PaleoWest and yielded two positive tests containing four artifacts, including one unidentified plain sherd and three fragments of lithic debitage.